Visiting Seniors: Tips Signs Elderly May Need Assistance in Home

 Smell – Using your nose as an indicator to determine if your relative is bathing properly, cleaning their house or have spoiled food in their kitchen.

 Taste – Tasting their food and sorting through their medications can help you determine if they are eating healthy or taking expired medications.
 Look at expiration dates and for fresh and stocked pantry items.

 Touch – A simple hug can tell you if your family member is fragile or losing weight.
 Is their skin soft and the color normal?
 Do they have any bruising or tearing of the skin?

 Review Status By Phone - During telephone conversations, gently probe:

 What did you have for breakfast?
 If your loved one cannot remember what he/she ate for breakfast that morning, forgot to eat breakfast or the meal appears to lack nutritious value, a memory problem could be setting in.

 Did you go to the beauty salon to get your haircut?
 Did you use the new shower gel I bought you?
 These are good ‘backdoor’ questions to finding out whether or not your loved one is remembering to take care of his/her hygiene.

 Did you go to Bingo?
 Depression may begin with social withdrawal.

 Is your loved one speaking normally?
-Differences in speech patterns are iwarning signs for medical problems that should be looked into immediately.
+Differences in speech patterns are warning signs for medical problems that should be looked into immediately.

-Help is available - Your keen observation may not only provide safety for your family member, but may also keep them happy and healthy for years to come.
-Comfort Keepers provides professional caregiver services in the privacy of the home, hospital or facility in towns like Horsham, Collegeville, Boothwyn, Upper Darby, Wayne and the surrounding towns.
-Find out today if at home care is right for you.
+Help is available - Your keen observation may not only provide safety for your family member but may also keep them happy and healthy for years to come.
+Comfort Keepers provides senior helpers or assisted living services in the privacy of the home, hospital or facility.